 Department of State Use of 90-Day Rule

 For many years, the U.S. Department of State has utilized policies that enables their adjudicators to “presume” misrepresentation.
-In other words, they can assume something is true when if certain circumstances are at play.
-In 2007, they introduced a 90-day rule that replaced their longstanding 30/60 day rule.
+In other words, they can assume something is true if certain circumstances are at play.
 The 90-day rule created a rebuttable presumption that a visa applicant made a misrepresentation if the individual engaged in certain conduct within 90 days of admission to the United States.

-The Foreign Affairs Manual (FAM) suggests the following actions are sufficient to trigger the application of the 90-day rule:
+The Foreign Affairs Manual (9 FAM 302.9-4(B)(3)) suggests the following actions are sufficient to trigger the application of the 90-day rule:

 Because there’s a presumption, this puts the burden on the nonimmigrant to prove it is not true.
 Therefore, this rule provides broad latitude for consular officers in making misrepresentation finds.